vippsas/vipps-episerver/README.md

-# Vipps for EPiServer
+# Optimizely

 ## Description

-Vipps payments and Vipps Express Checkout for Episerver Commerce.
+Vipps payments and Vipps Express Checkout for Optimizely.

 ## Features
  - Payment gateway for Vipps payments in checkout.